markosski/eventdriven/README.md

 ![alt text](docs/system_diagram.png)

+## Start All Services Without Containers

+This will start only containerized Kafka cluster.
+Web UI will be availabe at `localhost:9000`.

+`sbt assembly`

+`docker-compose -f zk-single-kafka-single.yml up`

+`./start_all.sh`

 ## Start All Services Using Containers

 This should start all applications and kafka cluster.
 Once logs stop printing it means all services are connected.
 Web UI will be availabe at `localhost:9000`.

+Build all containers with included `build.sh` in each subproject.

+Modify `zk-single-kafka-single.yml` and change host to `EXTERNAL_SAME_HOST://host.docker.internal:19092`

 `docker-compose -f zk-single-kafka-single.yml -f all-apps.yml up`